Prices verified June 22, 2026

 Time to first prescription: 3 days.

-Consultation type: Synchronous video consultation with an obesity-medicine clinician.
+Consultation type: Live video visit with an obesity-medicine clinician.

 Requirements: Weight, medical history, video visit.
 No lab work required at sign-up..